 (h) The commissioner shall adopt rules to implement this section, including rules establishing a process for a person to appeal to the board of trustees of the school district the decision under Subsection (a) to refuse the person's entry to or eject the person from the district's property.

 Appeals Process for Persons Ejected or Refused Entry to PISD Property

-Note: This Interim Appeals Process establishes the process for a parent or other person to appeal the decision of a District official (or other authorized agent) to eject and/or to refuse future entry of the person onto property under the District's control.
-This Interim Appeals Process is set forth to comply with Texas Administrative Code § 103.1207, and will remain in effect until an appeals process is formally adopted by the Plano ISD Board of Trustees.
+Note: This appeals process establishes the process for a parent or other person to appeal the decision of a District official (or other authorized agent) to eject and/or to refuse future entry of the person onto property under the District's control.
+This appeals process is set forth to comply with Texas Administrative Code § 103.1207.
 The decision to refuse future entry of a person remains in effect during the pendency of any appeal unless rescinded in writing by an authorized district official or the appeal is granted.

 Follows Framework of District Policy FNG (Local)